Localizing his final wavefunction in Alpbach.

 Erwin and Annemarie

 At the top is the generalized Schrödinger equation which was his breakthrough and one of his many contributions to the field of quantum mechanics in the early 20th-century.
-For the wave function, psi, of any physical system, the equation reads
+Developing the “mathematical language” of wave mechanics in 1926, Schrödinger incorporated wave-like properties of electrons into the theory of atoms of the time; the Schrödinger equation describes the behaviour of electrons within atoms.

-I chat with two people: the woman working the counter at the Tappeiner bakery, and a man who leads guided walks of the area.
-In both cases, I forgot to ask one key question: do they know the Schrödinger family?
-Turns out his daughter lives here in town, and their granddaughter’s family comes in regularly from Vienna to visit.
+I come across a couple of people in town: with two people: the woman working the counter at the Tappeiner bakery, and a man who leads guided walks of the area.
+Over the next couple of hours, I chat with them about the town and her people.
+I forget to ask one key question: do they know the Schrödinger family?
+Turns out Schrödinger’s daughter lives here in town, and their granddaughter’s family comes in regularly from Vienna to visit.

 A real in-person answer awaits a return visit, because I’ve got to leave for Innsbruck before the morning is done.
-This short morning visit to Alpbach has achieved its mark: the little alpine town has extended its beautiful claws into me.
+I’ve achieved something in this short morning visit to Alpbach: the little alpine town has extended its beautiful claws into me.

-1 Verena Tomasik is Erwin Schrödinger’s granddaughter and is an interpreter for the European Forum.
-In a 2015 interview, she writes: “Annie is not in Schrödinger’s grave at all; only her name shows.”
-According to Alpbach tradition, bones are removed after 21 years; an exception was made for Erwin Schrödinger.
+% Verena Tomasik is Erwin Schrödinger’s granddaughter and is an interpreter for the European Forum.
+In this 2015 interview, she states: “Annie is not in Schrödinger’s grave at all; only her name is shown.”
+According to local Alpbach tradition, bones are removed after 21 years; an exception was made for Erwin Schrödinger.

-I made the photos above on 14 May 2018.
-The “equation image” was produced using CodeCogs online LaTeX equation editor.
-This post appears on Fotoeins Fotografie at fotoeins.com as https://wp.me/p1BIdT-bS9.
+I made all photos above on 14 May 2018 with a Canon EOS6D mark1.
+This post appears on Fotoeins Fotografie at fotoeins DOT com as https://wp.me/p1BIdT-bS9.